 It is very rare to find a business desktop that does not have MS Excel installed or a user who does not know how to use it.
 This application is so pervasive and well known that it is second nature to users.
 GRC systems should be the same way.
 They should be deployed on every users’ workstation in the company.
 Users should employ them as part of their daily life.
 GRC should become a ubiquitous part of their work experience and ingrained in the deep roots of daily activities.

 The spreadsheet was one of the first “killer apps” for the computer.
-This visible calculator unleashed the power of the pc and its incredible flexibility gave rise an almost infinite amount of uses.
+This visible calculator unleashed the power of the pc and its incredible flexibility gave rise to an almost infinite amount of uses.
 GRC platforms must also be flexible and adaptable.
-The GRC environment is a rapidly changing and evolving and backbone applications must have powerful modeling capabilities to match.
-This modeling ability must be easy to configure by end users who can take ownership of the system and keep it up to date.
+The GRC environment is rapidly changing and evolving and backbone applications must have powerful modelling capabilities to match.
+This modelling ability must be easy to configure by end-users who can take ownership of the system and keep it up to date.

 Spreadsheets make sense.
 Generally, users look at them and know exactly what to do.
 They are accustomed to the table format that allows them to see and interact with large quantities of data at the same time.
 GRC platforms must also be intuitive to end-users.
 As roles change in an organization, users will come and go and must be able to quickly learn and use GRC platforms as they relate to their duties.
 GRC platforms must be intuitive, easy to learn and present information in a fashion that users are accustomed to.